LidiaGr/Swift-piscine/day02/README.md

 # Swift-piscine DAY-02

 ## Notes App
 DeathNote App.
-It is posiiple to add characters with death description and date only since current date and time.
+It is possible to add characters with death description and date only since current date and time.

 Learned:
 - TableView, Self-Sizing Custom Table Cells